 The next most important step towards taking on the fitness world is to get certified!
-Don’t get me wrong, it’s very possible to have an advanced, applied knowledge of health and fitness principles without any official qualification.
+Don’t get me wrong, it’s very possible to have advanced, applied knowledge of health and fitness principles without any official qualification.
 However, being non-certified can leave you at a serious disadvantage.

 Firstly, there’s always the question of credibility.
 No client or gym can read your mind to gauge your level of applied knowledge.
 You need to have it in black and white.

 Secondly, most reputable certifications will provide you with liability insurance or a means to get it.
-This is very important in order to avoid any legal pitfalls, especially considering most of your clients will be in poor physical condition and prone to injury.
+This is very important in order to avoid any legal pitfalls, especially considering most of your clients will be in the poor physical condition and prone to injury.